letoram/arcan/README.md

     git clone https://github.com/letoram/durden.git
     arcan -p /my/home /path/to/checkout/durden

-note that it's the durden subdirectory in the git, not the root.
-The reason for the different sdtart path (-p /my/home) is to give read-only access to the appl for the built-in resource browser.
+Note that it's the durden subdirectory in the git, not the root.
+The reason for the different start path (-p /my/home) is to give read-only access to the appl for the built-in resource browser.

+The set of applications that can connect to arcan and use it as a display server is rather limited.
+There are specialized back-end patches for QEmu/KVM maintained as a separate repository ( https://github.com/letoram/qemu.git ) and for SDL2 ( https://github.com/letoram/SDL2.git ) that may help with compatibility, and if you build with -DDISABLE_HIJACK=OFF additional pre-loadable libraries (LD_PRELOAD=libahijack_sdl12.so:libahijack_x11.so) may be used to get some edge cases working.
+The libretro project ( http://www.libretro.com ) also provide 'cores' (emulators, games and applications ported to a custom API) where most should run natively in arcan, though the quality of the 3D support in cores built for that may vary.

+For more practical uses of Arcan/Durden, the various frameservers also provide a terminal emulator, a video player (albeit a primitive one) and VNC access.

+The reason for the special treatment of these targets is that they are all rather good for testing and tuning the engine and for driving the design work forward.
+Reaching a high standard for the engine itself takes priority over implementing support for the various display server protocols out there, or the even more distant option of implementing more preload hijacks or native toolkit backends.

 Database
 =====